sagawatatsuya/ReactionT5/README.md

 You can use ReactionT5 to predict the products and yields of chemical reactions.

 ### Product prediction
 To predict the products of reactions from their inputs, use the following command.
-The code expects input_data as a string or CSV file that contains an 'input' column.
+The code expects 'input_data' as a string or CSV file that contains an 'input' column.
 The format of the string or contents of the column should follow this template: "REACTANT:{SMILES of reactants}REAGENT:{SMILES of reagents, catalysts, or solvents}".
 If there are no catalyst, reagent, or solvents, fill the blank with a space.
-And if there are multiple compounds as reactants or reagents, concatenate them with ".".(ex.
+And if there are multiple compounds, concatenate them with ".".(ex.
 "REACTANT:COC(=O)C1=CCCN(C)C1.O.\[Al+3].\[H-].\[Li+].\[Na+].\[OH-]REAGENT:C1CCOC1")
 ```
 cd forward_reaction_prediction/
 python prediction.py \